Note: We are not currently soliciting applications for Data Science Fellows. The information below provides details from previous recruitments.

-NCEAS and the Arctic Data Center are seeking applications for the 2018 Data Science Fellows program.
-We offer two six-month sessions starting in early January and July, respectively.
-Data Science Fellows will be in residence at NCEAS for one or both of the sessions, and will work closely with data and informatics teams to solve data, analysis, and software issues relating to environmental science.
-Fellows will analyze, document, and archive important ecological, physical, chemical, and social science data from research projects focused on environmental issues in Alaska and the Arctic.
+The NCEAS Data Science Fellowship is a residential program at NCEAS where fellows work closely with data and informatics teams to solve data and software issues relating to environmental science.
+Fellows document and archive important ecological, physical, and social science data from research projects focused on environmental issues.
 This practicum-style program gives fellows the opportunity to gain practical knowledge and skills needed to manage national-scale data repositories.
-Fellows will receive a stipend for living expenses and compensation for travel to Santa Barbara from within the U.S.
+Fellowships are paid.

-- collaboration opportunities with scientists from institutions contributing to the NSF Arctic Data Center, the State of Alaska’s Salmon and People data catalog, and NCEAS data scientists who build and manage data catalogs and the DataONE global data federation
+- Collaboration opportunities with scientists from institutions contributing to the NSF Arctic Data Center and NCEAS data scientists who build and manage data catalogs, including the DataONE global data federation

-- a deep understanding of data management, analysis, and software for data systems
+- A deep understanding of data management and software for data systems

-- experience working with a team passionate about environmental and data science
+- Experience working with a team passionate about environmental data science

-We encourage the development of new projects and collaborations within this fellowship – potentially with the opportunity to be a contributor on a peer reviewed paper or to develop new web or software tools.
+We encourage the development of new projects and collaborations within this fellowship – particularly with the opportunity to develop new web or software tools.